Apply Now arrow

 What the Statement of Cash Flows tells users about the business

-Some users confuse cash flow with profit, but they are different metrics when used in business.
-While profit shows how much of a company’s earnings are left over after expenses have been covered, cash flow shows how much cash is available as of a certain date.
-In a nutshell, the statement of cash flows highlights the entire path of money as it enters and exits the organization.
-It gives managers, business owners, and third-party evaluators insight into where and how earned and contributed revenues are being spent.
-Having access to a snapshot view of how cash outflows and cash inflows are impacting available funds gives decision-makers the tools they need to make decisions about expansion, growth, inventory purchases, budgeting, investments, marketing, hiring, and even closing the business.
+In a nutshell, the statement of cash flows highlights the entire path of money as it enters (inflows) and exits (outflows) the organization.
+It gives managers, business owners, CFOs, and third-party evaluators insight into how and where funds are earned or spent.
+Access to this summary snapshot of cash transactions gives decision-makers the tools they need to guide expansion, growth, inventory purchases, budgeting, investments, marketing, hiring, and even closing of the business.

-• Creditors – when evaluating a company’s ability to pay current and future debts the statement of cash flows should show enough cash to take on the new obligation
+• Creditors — When evaluating a company’s ability to pay current and future debts, the statement of cash flows should show enough cash to take on the new obligation.

-• Shareholders – public companies that sell shares through the stock market must be prepared to provide a statement of cash flows as well as show the company’s net income
+• Shareholders — Public companies that sell shares through the stock market must be prepared to provide a statement of cash flows as well as show the company’s net income.

 Reading the statement of cash flows

-Net cash flows for each of the three types of activities are represented on the statement as either a positive or negative number.
-A positive balance indicates that the amount of that actual cash, cash equivalent, or asset has increased, while a negative cash flow balance indicates a decrease in value.
-Overall, positive cash flows mean that the operating, financing, or investing activity generated cash for the company.
-Negative balances indicate that the activity cost the business more money than it made.
 However, a negative net cash flow balance is not necessarily an indicator of poor performance.
 For example, making scheduled loan payments may result in negative balances in the financing activities section.
-However, using cash generated by the business to decrease debt will benefit the business long-term and is considered a good use of cash.
+However, using cash generated by the business to decrease debt will benefit the business long-term and is generally considered a good use of cash.

 Preparing a Statement of Cash Flows

-1. Start with the cash balances from the bank account on the first day of the fiscal year or accounting period
+1. Start with the cash balances from the bank account on the first day of the fiscal year or accounting period.

-3. Subtract the amount of cash used in operating, investing, and financing activities
+3. Subtract the amount of cash used in operating, investing, and financing activities.

 Tips to increase cash flow

-One of the most useful aspects of a statement of cash flows is that it shows users where money is coming from and going, so it can easily be used as a guideline to making improvements on the business’s performance.
-If you are interested in increasing the cash flow at your business, check out the following tips for improving cash position.
+One of the most useful aspects of a statement of cash flows is that it shows where money is coming from and going.
+This information can then be used as a roadmap for making improvements to a business’s performance.

 Bottom Line